dp2712/data-512/data-512-Final/Final_proposal.md

 <h2> <i>Background / Related work</i></h2>
-Health organozatins have been in the dark failing to understand how much resource they could even in the very next week as the COVID-19 curve has swayed very unpredictably.
-In these tough times, being able to predict what kind of resource an individual might require at the time of being tested positive or even before that will be of great help to the authorities as they would be able to procure and arrange for the resources necessary to save the life of that patient.
+The rapid global spread of the virus COVID-19 has provoked a spike in demand for hospital care.
+Hospital systems across the world have been over-extended, including in Northern Italy, Ecuador, and New York City, and many other systems face similar challenges.
+As a result, decisions on how to best allocate very limited medical resources have come to the forefront.
+Specifically, under consideration are decisions on who to test, who to admit into hospitals, who to treat in an Intensive Care Unit (ICU), and who to support with a ventilator.
-This article summarizez it well for mexico - https://www.aa.com.tr/en/latest-on-coronavirus-outbreak/pandemic-reveals-mexicos-social-economic-disparities/2002155
+This article summarizes the condition Mexixo is facing very well - https://www.aa.com.tr/en/latest-on-coronavirus-outbreak/pandemic-reveals-mexicos-social-economic-disparities/2002155

 <h2> <i>Methodology</i></h2>